scala-network/DefyX/doc/design.md

 1. larger than what can be stored on-chip (to require external memory)
 2. dynamic (to require writable memory)

 The maximum amount of SRAM that can be put on a single chip is more than 512 MiB for a 16 nm process and more than 2 GiB for a 7 nm process [[18](https://www.grin-forum.org/t/obelisk-grn1-chip-details/4571)].
 Ideally, the size of the Dataset should be at least 4 GiB.
-However, due to constraints on the verification time (see below), the size used by DefyX was selected to be 2080 MiB.
+However, due to constraints on the verification time (see below), the size used by RandomX was selected to be 2080 MiB.
 While a single chip can theoretically be made with this amount of SRAM using current technology (7 nm in 2019), the feasibility of such solution is questionable, at least in the near future.

 #### 1.4.1 Light-client verification